 The ability to give and receive constructive criticism is crucial to your development as a writer.
-We will do so with the tact and decorum that such work demands, especially in the workshop setting.
+We will do it with the tact and decorum that such work demands, especially in the workshop setting.
 Your ideas may be challenged, but we will strive to ensure that such challenges are neither personal nor malicious.
 My guidelines for workshop conduct are best summed up by the lovely Liam Clancy: "No fear.
 No envy.
 No meanness."

 You will submit 4 poems for our Small Group Workshops and one longer work (Short Story or Personal Essay) for our Large Group workshops.
 Short stories and Personal Essays not workshopped in Large Group will be workshopped later in Small Groups.
+(Don't worry.
+You'll get the hang of it!)